 Sports and Fitness

 From softball and soccer to flag football and hockey, there are plenty of sports your homeschooler can participate in.
 See what sounds like fun to your kid and sign ‘em up for the next season!
+For most football clubs, being able to win the Champions League is a dream that very rarely becomes a reality given its competitive nature.
+Why not check out this Liverpool vs AC Milan 2005 line-up here!

 Think outside the box too; besides team sports, there are also individual sports you can look into, like tennis, gymnastics, karate, bowling, and swimming.
 See if you can find a local kids’ boot camp, kickboxing class, or archery group to join.